sheldonoreilly/mern_profile/README.md

 TODO:

 - Minor bug fixes
-- Dockerize the project (font and back)
+- Dockerize the project (front and back)
 - Set up CI/CD with Jenkins
 - Auto push to AWS for auto deployment